mjcarter95/Condortools/README.md

 ## This repository is no longer updated or maintained.
-We recommend that you use the far superior [CondorCMF](https://github.com/mjcarter95/CondorCMF) module instead!
+We recommend that you use the [CondorCMF](https://github.com/mjcarter95/CondorCMF) module instead!

 # Condortools